Wake Not the Dead: Plot

 Walter, a powerful lord in Burgundy mourns the death of his wife Brunhilda.
-He marries another woman, Swanhilda, but despite having two children together, he remains fixated on his first wife.
-One night, while at the grave of Brunhilda, he meets a wandering sorcerer, who says he can bring her back to life, but warns him that it will have a terrible effect.
-Despite this, Walter insists, and though the sorcerer warns him over several nights "wake not the dead", he demands that the sorcerer brings her back from death.
+He marries another woman, Swanhilda, but despite having two children with her, he remains fixated on his first wife.
+One night, while at Brunhilda's grave, he meets a wandering sorcerer, who says he can bring Brunhilda back to life, but warns him that it will have a terrible effect.
+Despite this, Walter insists, and though the sorcerer warns him over several nights "wake not the dead", he demands that the sorcerer reanimates her.
 The sorcerer casts a spell which restores Brunhilda to life, and departs, telling Walter how to find him if he needs his help.
 Walter takes Brunhilda to one of his castles, and swears the one servant there to secrecy.
 He returns there often, and once she recovers he longs to "press her to his bosom", but she refuses while he remains married to Swanhilda.
-Walter gives Swanhilda a paper of separation; she accepts this, saying that she saw him bring Brunhilda back to life and tells him that it will prove to be his downfall, before returning to her father.
+Walter gives Swanhilda a paper of separation, which she accepts, saying that she saw him bring Brunhilda back to life, and telling him that it will prove to be his downfall, before returning to her father.

 Brunhilda is then brought back, pretending to be Walter's new wife, but the servants become suspicious.
 A rumour starts that it is Brunhilda herself, brought back from the grave, and many start to leave.
 Her renewed life causes Brunhilda to thirst for the blood of the young, and many of the children in the surrounding area start to wither and die.
 The parents of the remaining children flee, leaving only old servants, Walter, and his two children.
-Brunhilda lulls them to sleep with wonderful dreams, and feeds on them, gradually killing them.
+Brunhilda lulls his children to sleep with wonderful dreams, and feeds on them, gradually killing them.
 Walter is appalled, but remains under her spell; she tries at first to resist feeding on him, but soon relents.
 Losing his strength, Walter goes hunting and happens to find a strange plant which he starts to eat.
 This has properties which allow him to resist Brunhilda's power, and he remembers the sorcerer's offer of help.
 He hastens to the place appointed, where he finds the sorcerer waiting for him, who conducts him to a cave, and tells him that he will have to remain there until the new moon.
 Brunhilda finds him there, but cannot reach him due to the sorcerer's spells.
 When the new moon arrives, the sorcerer travels with Walter to the castle, and gives Walter a dagger, which he uses to stab through her heart, and at the same time swearing to renounce her forever, which returns her to death.
-The sorcerer tells Walter that if he ever thinks of Brunhilda intentionally, she will return again.
+The sorcerer tells Walter that if he ever thinks of Brunhilda intentionally, she will return.
 He thinks of Swanhilda, and travels to seek her forgiveness.
-She initially accepts, but then refuses him on learning of their children's death.
+She initially accepts, until she learns of their children's death.

 Returning home, Walter meets a woman who strongly resembles Swanhilda, and he allows her and her group to stay with him.
 He puts on a lavish feast over several days, and finally proposes to marry her.
 She accepts, but on their wedding night she transforms into a serpent, and crushes him to death.